SamSpam/code-map/01-technical-tools/Javascript/functions.md

 The `this` in JavaScript is like the natural language pronoun "he" which refers to the antecedent noun in the way that the `this` refers to the object that the function is bound to.

 Inside an ordinary function, the value of `this` depends on how the function is called - using `strict` or not.
 When not in `strict` mode, the value of the `this` must be set to an object, so the default is the enclosing execution context, such as the global object or otherwise.
 In `strict` mode, the value of `this` remains at whatever it is set to when entering execution mode.

-In ES6 arrow function syntax, requiring *strict mode*, the lexical `this` refers to the enclosing execution context's `this`.

 ##Function keywords